WoodOxen/tactics2d/README.md

 For further information on `tactics2d`, please refer to our comprehensive [documentation](https://tactics2d.readthedocs.io/en/latest/), and a detailed comparison with other similar libraries is available [here](https://tactics2d.readthedocs.io/en/latest/#why-tactics2d).

+## Community

+You are welcome to raise issues and join our [discord community](https://discordapp.com/widget?id=1209363816912126003&theme=system) for further discussion.

 ## Installation

 ### System Requirements